rajandasguptaml/rajandasguptaml.github.io/content/teaching/java/index.md

 **Learn Java programming with an interactive approach!**

-[St. Thomas University](https://stu.edu) offers **COP 1800 Intro to Programming with Java**, an engaging course designed to introduce students to the fundamentals of Java programming.
-This course utilizes interactive content from [zyBooks](https://www.zybooks.com/catalog/programming-in-java/) to enhance your learning experience.
+[PLAYPEN](https://playpen.edu.bd/) offers **CAMBRIDGE 2346: Intro to Programming with Java**, an engaging course designed to introduce students to the fundamentals of Java programming.
+This course utilizes interactive content from [zyBooks](https://www.cambridgeinternational.org/Images/518133-2021-2023-syllabus-update.pdf) to enhance your learning experience.

 ## Interactive Course Outline